tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 Even though some of his disciples carried on his message, they carried it to smaller and smaller audiences.
 ```

-#### Check Out Some MLK!
+After reading this, I bought Trane’s album right away!

+#### Filling in the Blanks

 Image:
 Title and Attribution:
 Link:

-To really understand this music requires a knowledge of American History.
+To really understand this music requires a knowledge of some American History.
 The web and your local library give you access to a lot of this information, totally for free.

 1. Listen to Alabama and A Love Supreme - right now!